 When making a decision a Supreme Court must consider the person’s best interests.
 There are no established criteria for determining this, but the courts will consider factors including:

 - medical evidence regarding the person’s diagnosis, prognosis and treatment options;

 - whether the requested treatment is overly burdensome (so that the burdens of treatment outweigh any possible benefits);

 - views and wishes of the person about treatment (and, to a lesser extent, views of the person’s family); and

 - quality of life of the person if they receive treatment (which the courts have considered particularly when the person has significant cognitive impairment).

 In most cases, the courts have agreed with medical opinion about whether or not providing life-sustaining treatment was in the person’s best interests.
 However, this is not always the case.

 - Most disagreements about medical treatment can be resolved through good communication and timely dispute resolution processes within aged care settings.

-- When a dispute cannot be resolved within aged care, advice or assistance may be sought from State and Territory guardianship bodies such as the Public Advocate or Public Guardian.
+- When a dispute cannot be resolved within aged care, advice or assistance may be sought from the Public Advocate or Public Guardian.

 - State and Territory tribunals are able to hear disputes about end of life medical treatment.
 Their powers, the orders they may make, and how they make decisions vary depending on the guardianship and medical treatment legislation of the State or Territory.